cuba-platform/cuba-sdk/Readme.md

 }
 ```

+**NB**: as Jmix projects contain a newer Gradle Wrapper than CUBA projects do (by default), it is necessary to add `allowInsecureProtocol(true)`
+line to the local Nexus OSS repository declaration in `build.gradle`.
+Thus, the access to the repository artifacts via the HTTP protocol is granted.
+****The other steps for organizing the local repository for work with Jmix
+projects and addons are the same as for CUBA except of replacing `cuba` with `jmix` in CLI commands.****

 ## How to Export Artifacts

 Exporting artifacts can be useful when you are going to work in an isolated network or a network with weak internet access.
 Then you can export artifacts to the archive and transfer them to the computer in the isolated network.